GiperB0la/Netforge/README.md

 Lightweight asynchronous TCP networking library for modern C++.

-Netforge provides a simple object-oriented API for building asynchronous TCP servers on top of Asio.
+Netforge provides a simple object-oriented API for building asynchronous TCP servers on top of Boost.Asio.
 It handles accepting connections, session lifetime, asynchronous reads and writes, write queues, and safe access to session state.

 ## Features